noobExtendsBot/cms/README.md

 # cms
-An online content management system using PHP,MySQL,HTML5,CSS,BOOTSTRAP and JavaScript.
+An online content management system for blog using PHP,MySQL,HTML5,CSS,BOOTSTRAP and JavaScript.
 No backend framework has been used.
 This was done while learning PHP and to combining all the other stuffs.

 ## Features